IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 "Fairview Mall","Parade on Yonge Street from 10am to 6pm, expect major delays.","POINT (-79.3463243 43.7770863)"
 ```

 Each line describes a point of interest, the alert to send to the buses, and the location of the point of interest.
-Since the data is in a file, YOU need another `FileSource` to read this data:
+Since the data is in a file, use another `FileSource` to read this data:

 ```
 stream<rstring POI_ID, rstring locationWKT, rstring message> POI_FromFile = FileSource()